Standing Up to Ageism

 Happily, we don’t have to hold onto our stereotypes about aging, and we don’t have to make them come true.
 Actually, research suggests that we have a lot to look forward to as we hold hands with Father Time.
 Despite societal ageism, our overall emotional health tends to rise as we get older.
 We evolve and become more sophisticated artists of living over the years.

 Ageist norms about what we’re supposed to be doing (or not doing), or what we’re supposed to be like or look like are woven throughout our culture.
-Thankfully we have the choice to bring ourselves back to the big picture of life, reminding ourselves that the experience of growing old is gift not all of us receive.
+Thankfully, we have the choice to bring ourselves back to the big picture of life, reminding ourselves that the experience of growing old is a gift not all of us receive.
 And for those of us who get it, what better way to take advantage of precious added time than by enjoying a healthy, connected, meaningful, and fun life on our own terms, rather than buying into ageist stereotypes and weighing ourselves down with them?

 My thoughts sometimes turn to the conservation legend I met that night.
 I hope he’s happy and creating more space to be his outspoken self.
 I know he’s in there somewhere.